Opinion dynamics: Statistical physics and beyond: Introduction

-Among the many aspects of social systems, the dynamics of opinions have captured the long-term interest of physicists.
-Since pioneering work framing social interactions as spin-spin couplings \cite{galam_sociophysics_1982}, the study of opinion dynamics has progressed substantially.
-This has enabled a more formal and quantitative modeling of concepts originating from social and political sciences, such as opinion depolarization or issue alignment, enriching the field with interdisciplinary insights.
-Such breakthroughs are apparent by the enduring influence of the review \emph{``Statistical physics of social dynamics''} by \textcite{castellano_statistical_2009}, which has become a an influential reference well beyond physics.
-This foundational work is, however, now more than 15 years old, and opinion dynamics is only one part of it.
-Our review is motivated by three factors that underscore the need for a comprehensive and updated synthesis of the literature on opinion dynamics.
+Among the many aspects of interest in social systems, the dynamics of opinions have captured the long-term interest of physicists.
+Since pioneering works framing social interactions {via statistical physics} \cite{weidlich_statistical_1971,holley_ergodic_1975,galam_sociophysics_1982}, the study of opinion dynamics has progressed substantially.
+This has enabled a more formal and quantitative modeling of concepts originating from the social and political sciences, such as opinion depolarization or issue alignment, enriching the field with interdisciplinary insights.
+After the pioneering statistical physics review of social dynamics by \textcite{castellano_statistical_2009}, the subfield of opinion dynamics has become significantly more active, spawning multiple comprehensive reviews: \textcite{xia_opinion_2011} have further highlighted that opinion dynamics stems from combining social processes with the analytical tools of mathematics and physics, while \textcite{sen_sociophysics_2014} have stressed the challenges of applying statistical physics models to social dynamics.
+Existing reviews focus on different formal representations of opinions \cite{jedrzejewski_statistical_2019,olsson_analogies_2024}, the expression of public vs private opinions \cite{kaminska_impact_2025}, and applications of opinion dynamics within finance and business \cite{zha_opinion_2021}.
+Several works have reviewed specific models of opinion dynamics, such as consensus-reaching processes \cite{hassani_classical_2022}, voter dynamics \cite{redner_reality-inspired_2019,zschaler_adaptive-network_2012}, the Sznajd model \cite{sznajd-weron_review_2021}, kinetic exchange models \cite{biswas_social_2023}, majority vote models \cite{vieira_phase_2016}, $q$-voter models \cite{jedrzejewski_statistical_2019}, and coevolutionary or adaptive opinion dynamics \cite{berner_adaptive_2023}.
+This review provides an updated synthesis of opinion dynamics, structured around three objectives to help the reader navigate the modern literature.